kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(2\) The applicant has submitted—

-\(i\) Except as provided by paragraph (c) of this section, a statement, in a form and manner acceptable to the FAA, certifying that: the applicant has completed the engineering analysis necessary to demonstrate compliance with the applicable airworthiness requirements; the applicant has conducted appropriate flight, structural, propulsion, and systems tests necessary to show that the aircraft, its components, and its equipment are reliable and function properly; the type design complies with the airworthiness standards and noise requirements established for the aircraft under §21.17(f); and no feature or characteristic makes it unsafe for its intended use;
+\(i\) Except as provided by paragraph (c) of this section, a statement, in a form and manner acceptable to the FAA, certifying that: the applicant has completed the engineering analysis necessary to demonstrate compliance with the applicable airworthiness requirements; the applicant has conducted appropriate flight, structural, propulsion, and systems tests necessary to show that the aircraft, its components, and its equipment are reliable and function properly; the type design complies with the airworthiness standards and noise requirements established for the aircraft under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.17   Designation of applicable regulations.|§21.17]](f); and no feature or characteristic makes it unsafe for its intended use;

-\(ii\) The flight manual required by §21.5(b), including any information required to be furnished by the applicable airworthiness standards;
+\(ii\) The flight manual required by [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.5   Airplane or Rotorcraft Flight Manual.|§21.5]](b), including any information required to be furnished by the applicable airworthiness standards;

-\(iii\) Instructions for continued airworthiness in accordance with §21.50(b); and
+\(iii\) Instructions for continued airworthiness in accordance with [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.50   Instructions for continued airworthiness and manufacturer's maintenance manuals having airworthiness limitations sections.|§21.50]](b); and

-\(iv\) A report that: summarizes how compliance with each provision of the type certification basis was determined; lists the specific documents in which the type certification data information is provided; lists all necessary drawings and documents used to define the type design; and lists all the engineering reports on tests and computations that the applicant must retain and make available under §21.49 to substantiate compliance with the applicable airworthiness standards.
+\(iv\) A report that: summarizes how compliance with each provision of the type certification basis was determined; lists the specific documents in which the type certification data information is provided; lists all necessary drawings and documents used to define the type design; and lists all the engineering reports on tests and computations that the applicant must retain and make available under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.49   Availability.|§21.49]] to substantiate compliance with the applicable airworthiness standards.

 \(3\) The FAA finds that—

-\(i\) The aircraft complies with those applicable airworthiness requirements approved under §21.17(f) of this part; and
+\(i\) The aircraft complies with those applicable airworthiness requirements approved under [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.17   Designation of applicable regulations.|§21.17]](f) of this part; and

 \(ii\) The aircraft has no feature or characteristic that makes it unsafe for its intended use.